DSchlebruegge/openMWR/docs/source/user_guide/create_retrieval.md

 The forward calculation for the radiosonde data can be run using the `create_radiosonde_dataset_with_RT` function from `openMWR.radiosonde`.
 Internally this calls {py:func}`openMWR.run_RT.run_RT` and supports two microwave RT backends: {py:class}`TorchMWRT` (default) and [pyrtlib](https://github.com/SatCloP/pyrtlib).
 For the infrared sensor on the MWR, [libradtran](https://www.libradtran.org/doku.php?id=start) is used.

-The arguments of the function are the station ID, the site name, the frequencies and elevation angles for which the brightness temperatures should be calculated.
+The arguments of the function are the station ID, the site name, the data directory, and the frequencies and elevation angles for which the brightness temperatures should be calculated.
 The angles only need to be specified if boundary layer scans with the MWR are performed and a retrieval for these is planned.
 The default angles are set to 90 degrees only.
 For the frequencies and angles standard values can be imported from `openMWR.consts`.

 There is also an option to use a frequency shift for each channel, which will be subtracted from the original frequencies for the calculation.
 To use a frequency shift, use the argument `freq_shift` and provide a numpy array with the same length as the frequencies array.

 It is recommended to use multiprocessing to speed up the calculation.
 The number of processes can be set using the `num_of_processes` argument.
 All the radiosonde profiles will be distributed to the processes equally and then calculated in parallel.
 The maximum number of processes should not exceed the number of CPU cores available on the machine.
 To get the maximum number of CPU cores available, `os.cpu_count()` can be used.
+If `TorchMWRT` is used as RT backend, multiprocessing is not used for the forward calculation of the brightness temperatures, because it is not nessecary.
+I usually just takes a few minuits, because it is havily vectorized.
+The `num_of_processes` argument is then only used for the forward calculation of the infrared brightness temperature with libradtran.

 ```python
 from openMWR.radiosonde import create_radiosonde_dataset_with_RT